 - Quantum theory of fluctuations in a cold damped accelerometer, F. Grassia, J.-M. Courty, S. Reynaud, P. Touboul, European Physical Journal D 8 (2000) 101 [in the arXiv]

 Navigation in space-time and quantum physics

-Operators corresponding to the time references exchanges by remote observers in synchronization procedures can be defined by using the conformal symmetry of electro-dynamical equations.
+Quantum operators corresponding to the time references exchanged in synchronization procedures can be defined by using the conformal symmetry of Maxwell equations.
 Since this symmetry includes transformations to accelerated frames, the shifts of these operators under such frame transformations are also obtained.
-These shifts differ from the classical laws while ensuring compatibility between transformations of time and frequency references.
+They differ from the classical laws while ensuring compatibility of transformations of time and frequency references.

-Quantum operators associated with localization of an event in space-time, for example the intersection of two light rays, can be introduced analogously.
+Quantum operators associated with localization of an event in space-time can be introduced analogously, for example as intersections of light rays.
 The position of the event is a vector containing four observables associated with localization in time and the three spatial directions.
-Contrarily to common statements, there effectively exists an operator representing a position in time and it is conjugated to energy.
+In contrast with common statements, there effectively exists an operator representing a position in time and it is conjugated to energy.